Statutory guidance

 6. Obligations of importers

 An importer is a person or business established in the UK who places pyrotechnic articles on the GB market from a country outside the UK.
-This means that UK businesses which used to act as a ‘distributor’ before 1 January 2021 legally become an ‘importer’ if they place products from an EEA country on the GB market.
+This means that UK businesses which used to act as a ‘distributor’ before 1 January 2021 is now legally an ‘importer’ if they place products from an EEA country or Switzerland on the GB market and therefore must comply with the importer duties under GB legislation.

 This includes pyrotechnic articles that are supplied to persons or businesses established in NI for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from the EEA and then placed on the GB market.
-In this instance the NI person or business will take on importer obligations for EEA-supplied goods that are placed on the GB market (see also Section 12 on Qualifying Northern Ireland Goods).
+In this instance the NI person or business will take on importer obligations for EEA-supplied goods that are placed on the GB market (see also Section 10 on Qualifying NI Goods).

 To assist with the transition, the UK is applying a transitional period ending on 31 December 2027 to allow UK operators who import pyrotechnic articles from the EEA after 31 December 2020 (and so are now importers into the GB market) to provide their details on the packaging or in accompanying documentation as an alternative to placing them on the article itself, even where it would otherwise be possible to affix it to the article.